 Thrombotic obstruction of the deep vein incites an inflammatory response by increasing level of cytokines or adhesion molecules in an attempt to recanalize the thrombose which can permanently damage venous valves.
 Damaged venous valves result in reflux and stasis, hence chronic venous hypertension.

-For prevention, long-term anticoagulation, compression stockings, weight loss, smoking cessation are recommended.
+For prevention, long-term anticoagulation, compression stockings, weight loss, and smoking cessation are recommended.

 - 1. Nayak L, Vedantham S. Multifaceted management of the postthrombotic syndrome.
 Seminars in interventional radiology.
 29 (1): 16-22. doi:10.1055/s-0032-1302447 - Pubmed